-On November 3, 2020 the City of Eastpointe will elect a city council member using ranked choice voting (RCV).
+On November 2, 2021 the City of Eastpointe will elect two city council members using ranked choice voting (RCV).
 This page provides information and instructions for marking a contest that uses ranked choice voting, key points to remember, frequently asked questions, and more.

 What is ranked choice voting?

 In a ranked choice voting election voters rank the candidates in order of preference rather than just picking one.
-On your ballot you’ll have a 1st choice, 2nd choice, and 3rd choice.
+On your ballot you’ll have a 1st choice, 2nd choice, 3rd choice, and 4th choice.
 Voters can rank as many or as few candidates as they’d like.
-To earn a seat on the city council a candidate must earn more than 50% of the vote to be elected.
+To earn a seat on the city council a candidate must earn more than 33.3% of the vote to be elected.
 RCV will ONLY be used for the city council election.

 To learn more, watch this short video!

 For contests that use ranked-choice voting, the names of candidates are listed in repeated columns.
 Numbered rankings appear on the top row.
 Voters can rank up to 4 candidates using the columns on the ballot to indicate their choices.